sanj0/salty-engine/README.md

 - Collision detection with hitboxes
 - Keyboard and mouse input as simple as possible for the developer
 - **examples for almost all of those features within the library** (```testing.Tester``` as main)

+**Milestones**
+- mavenized project (thanks to maggu2810)
+- added all the abstract methods to GameObject (instead of GameUpdating)
+- heavily improved the performance, due to move every Thread-thing to one class (core.MainLoops) into only two different Threads
+- been able to add InnerResource (again; thanks to maggu2810)
+- changed almost everything having to do with positioning to floats instead of integers
+- added GameObjectComponents (for exampe a not working physics-components)
+- added audio
+- FPS-computing (after almost a year of working on a Java game library)
+- added a UI

 **Known bugs/glitches/issues**
 - all that has to do with physics (force, friction, gravity)